Postal strike: make your gift online today to ensure you receive your tax receipt before the end of the year.

 How does it work?
 Two rates are available for the Read for the Cure tickets.
 A “Reserved Seating” rate, which guarantees priority seating at the event.
 We recommend purchasing “reserved seating” tickets to any group of four or more wishing to be seated together.
 The second rate is General Admission.
 By purchasing a General Admission ticket, your position in the room is not pre-established.
 Therefore, we suggest that you arrive early to choose your seat among those available.

 What's included?
-Ticketholders receive three books by the authors involved, compliments of Penguin Random House Canada.
+Ticketholders receive three books by the featured authors, compliments of Penguin Random House Canada.
 They also get access to a nice cocktail, exciting raffle and an auction table to have a chance to bid on one or more of our great prizes.
 Complimentary hors d’oeuvres are served and a cash bar service is available.
 A Q&A session and a book signing with the authors complete the event

 You can buy this beautiful and heavenly soft Paper Label sleepshirt!
 All proceeds from the sales of this sleepshirt will be donated to Read for the Cure to benefit the Environment-Cancer Fund at the Cancer Research Society.